Designing a simple part

 _images/constrain-workplane-normal.png

-You should now have a workplane that looks like this.
-Make it this sketch’s active workplane by selecting “Set workplane” from its context menu.
+Make it the sketch’s active workplane by selecting “Set workplane” from its context menu (right-click).

 _images/workplane-constrained.png